One medic's creep-filled day of cursed calls

-The line turns toward me and heads down the stairs.
-I lead the march into the street and toward the rescue.
-A pretty, pale woman joins me in back.
+We all move down the stairs, and I lead the march into the street and toward the rescue.
+The pretty, pale woman with cuts on her arm joins me in the rig.

 "He was going to hurt me," she states in a regal voice, redolent of centuries past, "He planned to cut me and drink my blood."

-"I stopped him by cutting myself," she replies, ignoring my question, still staring.
+"I stopped him by cutting myself," she replies, ignoring my question.

-The troll runs up the hill, stands in front of the rescue and tells me he can't walk.
+Suddenly, the man runs up the hill, stands in front of us, and tells me he can't walk.

 "But you can run up a hill?"

-The troll goes bananas, starts taking off his clothes to show me his MRSA scars, his deformities, and he tells me he is HIV-positive with hepatitis C.
+This sets him off.
+He goes bananas and , starts taking off his clothes to show me his MRSA scars and his deformities.He tells me he is HIV-positive with hepatitis C.

-I'm tired.
-The troll is annoying.
-I can't understand a word he is saying as he rants and raves all the way to the hospital, less than one mile away.
+I can't understand a word he is saying as he rants and raves during the mile drive.
 His language is foreign, possibly Latin.
 I swear his head turns 360 degrees when I look away.

-He stares at me after we drop him off at the hospital and doesn't stop.
-The stare stays with me all the way back to the station.
+Like the woman, he stares at me after we drop him off, and the creepy feeling stays with me all the way back to the station.
 I enter my office, turn out the light and close the shades.
 The sun still hurts.
-I can't wait till nighttime.
+I can't wait until nighttime.

 Adam gets in the truck and starts it.
 I say something; he jumps, startled, and says he didn't see me sitting there.

 Interesting.
-I'll have to find a mirror and see if there is a reflection.
+My mind wanders to that first strange call of the day.
+I'll have to find a mirror and see if I still have a reflection.

-We arrive at the scene and find a 72-year-old Haitian man with a dried chicken claw tied around his neck with a loose rawhide cord.
+We arrive at the scene and find a 72-year-old Haitian man with a dried chicken claw loosely tied around his neck with a rawhide cord.

 "Are you a voodoo priest?"
 I ask.

-As the call progresses and I treat the son of Satan, who also happens to be having chest pain with ST elevations, I find him to be quite pleasant.
-He is deathly afraid of needles but tells me I have a gift as I sink one into his arm.
-The blood is rich and red as it drips from his arm onto the 4x4.
+As the call progresses, I find the son of Satan to be quite pleasant.
+He's having chest pain with ST elevations and is deathly afraid of needles, but tells me I have a gift as I sink one into his arm.
+The blood is rich and red as it drips from his arm.

-"It is fascinating, this blood," I think to myself as I finish up the IV, give him some aspirin and nitro and ride to the hospital.
-He shakes my hand and stares into my eyes as I'm about to leave.
+"It is fascinating, this blood," I think to myself as I finish up the IV.
+I give him some aspirin and nitro and ride to the hospital.
+He shakes my hand and stares deep into my eyes as I'm about to leave.

 I have a difficult time looking away.

 Darkness descends.
-I'm in my office, lights out, waiting for night to descend.
-It's the final warm Friday night of the season and should be a bloodbath.
+I'm back in my office, lights out, waiting for to the darkness to descend.
+It's the final warm Friday night of the season, and should be a bloodbath.